suhailahmad9091/Weather-Forecasting-Dashboard/README.md

 # Weather Forecasting Dashboard

-The app provides real-time weather updates, including current temperature, humidity, wind speed and direction, minimum and maximum temperatures, and detailed weather description with corresponding images.
-Additionally, it features a five days weather forecast, offering users a comprehensive view of upcoming weather conditions.
+The app provides real-time weather updates, including current temperature, humidity, wind speed and direction, minimum and maximum temperatures, and detailed weather descriptions with corresponding images.
+Additionally, it features a five-day weather forecast, offering users a comprehensive view of upcoming weather conditions.

 # Languages Used